ZELLMECHANIK-DRESDEN/ShapeOut/dev/Readme.rst

 3. Create the release at https://github.com/ZELLMECHANIK-DRESDEN/ShapeOut/releases.
    Make sure that the tag of the release follows the version format of ShapeOut (e.g. `0.5.3`) and also name the release correctly (e.g. `ShapeOut 0.5.3`).
-   Also, copy and paste the change log of the new version into the comments of the release.
+   Also, copy and paste the changelog of the new version into the comments of the release.
    The first line of the release comments should contain the download counts shield like so:

    ::

        ![](https://img.shields.io/github/downloads/ZELLMECHANIK-DRESDEN/ShapeOut/0.5.3/total.svg)

-   The rest should contain the change log.
+   The rest should contain the changelog.
    Make sure to check `This is a pre-release` box.

 4. Once the release is created, `Appveyor <https://ci.appveyor.com/project/paulmueller/ShapeOut>`__